linked-db/linked-ql/README.md

 }
 ```

-*✨ That's your go-ahead to alter your DB carefree!
+*✨ Now, that's your go-ahead to alter your DB carefree!
 You've got a safety net!*

 Taking that further, you also get a way to *roll forward* from a rollback state!
 (Much like hitting "Redo" to reverse a certain "Undo").